afpineda/OpenSourceSimWheelESP32/doc/telemetry_en.md

 Some minor tweaks are required.

-1. Add the following header to the top of your sketch file
+1. Add the following header to the top of your sketch file:

    ```c++
    #include "SimwheelUI.h"